 Love Actually (2003)

-Love Actually highlights nine intertwined stories examining the truth about life, love and relationships.
+A cult holiday favorite, Love Actually highlights nine intertwined stories examining the truth about life, love and relationships.
 The cast features big names like Hugh Grant, Kiera Knightley, Liam Neeson, Emma Thompson and more.

 P.S.
 I Love You (2008)